Ivorforce/Git-Diff-Stepper/README.md

 - Animations and style ought to be configurable.
 - Language selection should prompt instead of using the selection.
 - The file ought to be saveable, for quick test iteration.
-- Add support for ruler markers
+- Support for ruler markers.
 - Custom theme support (akin to language support, see [this repo](https://github.com/Nishkalkashyap/monaco-vscode-textmate-theme-converter#monaco-vscode-textmate-theme-converter))
+- A way to step directly to some commit.